 You also will likely get a pat down which can be very in-depth and hands will likely come close to places you’d rather them not to be.

 If you’ve already been searched, your boarding pass should have been stamped and they should see that at the gate, allowing you to avoid a second additional screening but some have reported 2X the screening.

 The SSSS search actually took place in a closed off area in the first class and business class lounge.
-Those SSSS passengers actually got to board first so it wasn’t a bad deal but that’s not always how it works.
+Those SSSS passengers got to board first so it wasn’t a bad deal but that’s not always how it works.

 I didn’t get a pat down and was not forced to unpack my baggage.
 Instead, they only swabbed the exterior of my bags and then checked the inside of my shoes.

 How long does the SSSS search take?

 Overall, the time for the SSSS search can range drastically from a couple of minutes to 30+ minutes so try to be as patient as possible.

 How does SSSS affect connections?

 When I received SSSS for my flight from Cabo to DFW, I did not have SSSS on my boarding pass from DFW to IAH when connecting.

-If your connection is abroad and you’re coming to the US, you might not have to go through SSSS at your original point of departure.
+If your connection is from abroad and you’re coming to the US, you might not have to go through SSSS at your original point of departure.

-Does Global Entry prevent SSSS?
+Does Global Entry or TSA Pre-Check prevent SSSS?